davidabutler92/portfolio/README.md

 ## Goal

-#### The goal of this project is to show an understanding of week 1 lessons (i.e branching to get results, the use of jQuery and Javascript, styling webpage with Bootstrap and CSS, using variables, functions and methods ect..
+#### The goal of this project is to show an understanding of week 1 lessons (i.e styling webpage with Bootstrap and CSS, using variables, functions and methods ect..
 #### By _**{David Butler}**_

 ## Description